Eliminating Pantry Pests

 “Waiter, there’s a fly in my soup…and in the flour…and in the rice?!
 YUCK!
 Pantry pests!”

-Pantry pest is a general term we use to describe bugs commonly found in stored food items.
-The most common pests we encounter in Florida are the same pests found throughout the country.
+“Pantry pest” is a general term we in the pest control industry use to describe bugs commonly found in stored food items.
+The most common pests we encounter in Florida are the same found throughout the country.

-If you are seeing either moths or very small beetles, the first place to begin looking for the source of the problem is in the pantry or cupboard where flour products are stored.
+If you’re seeing moths or very small beetles, the first place to begin looking for the source of the problem is the pantry or cupboard where flour products are stored.
 Uncooked flour and other grain products are the food source for these bugs.
 Check packages carefully for signs of adult pests or their larva.

-So, the bugs you might find inside these storage containers did not chew their way in without leaving holes.
+So, the bugs you might find inside these storage containers didn’t chew their way in without leaving holes.
 The eggs were sealed in when the container was closed and they grew into adults inside the container.
 In the case of plastic bags, they may chew their way out and infest other products stored nearby.